smart-data-lake/smart-data-lake/blog/2023-06-08-SDL-Housekeeping/2023-06-08-housekeeping.md

 }
 ```
 Note how we just use run_id as part of the schema without any further declaration.
-Since we use the state path, SDLB uses a `run_id` internally, and we can use it too.
+Since we use the state path, SDLB uses a `run_id` internally, and if it's referenced as partition column in a DataObject, processed data get automatically assigned the id of the current run.

 ## Drawback
 Let's take a look at the resulting partition layout of `stage_json`: